compchem-cybertraining/Tutorials_Libra/6_dynamics/2_nbra_workflows/7_step2_cp2k/README.md

 are stored as sparse matrices in `npz` files and will be used in the step3 to compute the nonadiabatic couplings (NACs) between pairs of
 Kohn-Sham and excited states.
 Here, we will present how one can use the current workflow both on a local desktop computer and on an HPC.
 The latter can be used to distribute jobs and increase the speed of calculations by splitting the trajectory.
 The files that contain the main parameters are in the `run_template.py` and the `tutorial.ipynb`.

+## 1. Variables

 The detailed information about the needed parameters to run the main calculations in these files are as follows: